Garuda Indonesia Flight 200: Flight

 Flight GA200 originated in Jakarta and was carrying 133 passengers, 21 of whom were foreigners (10 Australians, 2 Americans, 2 Malaysians, 5 Germans and 2 South Koreans).
 Several Australian journalists were on the flight, covering the visit of Foreign Affairs Minister Alexander Downer and Attorney-General Philip Ruddock to Java.
 The journalists were on the flight because the Australian dignitaries' aircraft was at capacity.

 At around 7:00 am local time (UTC+7), the captain attempted to land at Adisutjipto International Airport in Yogyakarta, despite a faulty approach with excess speed and steep descent, and the resulting warnings of copilot and flight system.
 The aircraft touched down 860 m beyond the runway threshold at a speed of 221 kn, 87 kn faster than the normal landing speed.
 According to passengers, the aircraft shook violently before it crashed.
 The aircraft overran the end of the runway, went through the perimeter fence, was heavily damaged when it crossed a road, and stopped in a nearby rice field.
 A fuel-fed fire ignited, which could not be quickly reached by airport fire-suppression vehicles.
 While most passengers were able to escape, a number of passengers died inside the burning fuselage.

 Captain Komar initially claimed that there was a sudden downdraft immediately before the flight landed, and that the flaps on the aircraft may have malfunctioned.

 Investigation

-The fire was so big that some parts of the aircraft turned into bits.
+Investigators combing through the accident site.

 The accident was investigated by the Indonesian National Transportation Safety Committee (NTSC).
-Australian Federal Police disaster victim identification experts were deployed to the scene to assist with the identification of bodies.
+Australian Federal Police disaster victim identification experts were also deployed to the scene to assist with the identification of bodies.
 Australian Transport Safety Bureau (ATSB) staff assisted at the scene by inspecting the wreckage.
 The United States' National Transportation Safety Board (NTSB) dispatched a team to assist in the investigation, including representatives from Boeing and the Federal Aviation Administration.
 The flight recorders (flight data recorder and cockpit voice recorder) were removed from the wreckage and flown to the ATSB's headquarters for further analysis using equipment not yet available in Indonesia.
 Staff in Australia could not extract data from the cockpit voice recorder, which was then sent to Boeing Renton Factory in Renton, Washington (United States) to be analysed.